etiennestuder/gradle-build-scan-teamcity-plugin/README.md

 Build scans are available as a free service on [scans.gradle.com](https://scans.gradle.com/) and commercially via [Gradle Enterprise](https://gradle.com/enterprise).

-The plugin is hosted at [Bintray's JCenter](https://bintray.com/etienne/gradle-plugins/gradle-build-scan-teamcity-plugin).
+The plugin is hosted at the [Gradle Plugin Portal](https://plugins.gradle.org/plugin/nu.studer.build-scan.teamcity).

 ## Build scan